kampute/http-client/README.md

 await client.PostAsXmlAsync("https://api.example.com/resource", newResource);
 ```

+## Documentation

+Explore the `Kampute.HttpClient` library's [API Documentation](https://kampute.github.io/http-client/api/Kampute.HttpClient.html) for an in-depth understanding of its
+functionalities.
+You'll find detailed class references, method signatures, and descriptions of properties to guide your implementation and leverage the library's full
+potential.

 ## Contributing

 Contributions are welcomed!
 Please feel free to fork the repository, make changes, and submit pull requests.
 For major changes or new features, please open an issue